Preparations for an UNDP supported ocean conservation awareness program to be conducted at all schools in Shefa and Tafea province are in full swing.

-Okeanos Vanuatu transports supplies to the Sherperd Islands after category 5 cyclone Harold that hit Vanuatu in April.
+Okeanos Vanuatu transports supplies to the Sherperd Islands after category 5 cyclone Harold that hit Vanuatu in April and continues with its regular transport services to and from the Shepherd Islands.

 In February Okeanos Vanuatu and Solar Buddy deliver 1500 solar lamps to Lamen Bay in Epi as a gift to every school.